asif93-138/summer-camp-school-client/README.md

 - It has an authentication system based on google firebase.
 - 'Dashboard' route can show user specific information.
 - It has 'Admin Panel'.
-- Homepage is mobile responsive and dark/light theme available.
+- Homepage is mobile responsive.

 **Technology :** MERN, React Router, Bootstrap, Axios, TanStack Query, Env Variables, JWT, React Hook Form.